 Who can be your visa sponsor/proxy?

-If you would like to work in Japan, you need to find a job and an employer who is willing to hire you and to be your visa sponsor in Japan first.
+If you are applying for the work-type visa status, your visa sponsor/proxy has to be the representative or the person in charge of your application at the inviting company or organization/institution.
+You need to find a job and an employer who is willing to hire you and to be your visa sponsor in Japan first.

 In case of COE application based on a newly setup business entity (representative office, branch office or subsidiary/company) in Japan and there is no staff or person who can represent the entity, you should come to Japan under Temporary Visitor Visa to sign the application form as the applicant sponsoring your visa application yourself as the representative of the entity in Japan.
 The COE application must be submitted while you are staying in Japan.
 You may leave Japan after submitting the COE application and wait for the COE outside Japan during the period of screening of the application.
 You may also keep staying in Japan until the date of expiry of Temporary Visitor Visa.